lyndsielane/markdown-generator/README.md

 ## Installation
 To install necessary dependencies, run the following command:
 ```
-dld
+asdf
 ```

 ## Usage
-gge
+asdf

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the GPL 3.0 license.

 ## Contributing
-ldld
+asdf

 ## Tests
 To run tests, run the following command:
 ```
-ksk
+asdf
 ```

 ## Questions
-If you have any questions about the repo, open an issue or contact me direction at gkge.
-You can find more of my work at kdd.
+If you have any questions about the repo, open an issue or contact me direction at [lyndsielane@yahoo.com](mailto:lyndsielane@yahoo.com).
+You can find more of my work at [lyndsielane](https://github.com/lyndsielane).